Legally Blonde (musical): North American tours

-The first national tour started on September 21, 2008.
+The first national tour started on September 23, 2008.
 Becky Gulsvig, who appeared in the ensemble of the original Broadway cast and understudied the role of Elle Woods, was featured as Elle Woods.
 Lauren Ashley Zakrin and Rhiannon Hansen, both finalists of the MTV reality show, appeared in the national tour.
-The original tour closed on August 15, 2010, in Vienna, Virginia, at the Wolf Trap National Park for the Performing Arts.
+Becky Gulsvig and the touring company's ensemble performed a shortened-version of the act-one finale, So Much Better, at the 63rd Annual Tony Awards in 2009 to promote the tour.
+The original tour closed on August 10, 2010, in Vienna, Virginia, at the Wolf Trap National Park for the Performing Arts.

-A non-Equity tour launched in Jackson, Mississippi, on September 21, 2010.
+The first non-Equity tour launched in Jackson, Mississippi, on September 21, 2010.
 Nikki Bohne led the cast as Elle Woods, with Kahlil Joseph as Professor Callahan.
 The tour closed on May 15, 2011, at the Shubert Theatre in New Haven, Connecticut.

-It was announced through BroadwayWorld that the show will embark on a 2022 non-Equity US Tour was announced in early August and will begin performances in Fayetteville, Arkansas on October 14, 2022.
+Big League Productions, Inc., launched a new non-equity tour in 2019, featuring all new scaled-back costumes, sets, and orchestrations.
+The tour included 42 stops and was led by Maris McCulley as Elle Woods.
+The tour opened on January 19, 2019 at the Lutcher Theater in Orange, Texas, and closed on April 14, 2019 at the Civic Arts Plaza in Thousand Oaks, California.
+Big League launched another season of the tour in 2022, featuring updated costumes, sets, and orchestrations, and a longer tour schedule, headed by Hannah Bonnett as Elle Woods.
+The tour opened on October 14, 2022 at the Walton Arts Center in Fayetteville, AR, and closed on May 21, 2023, at the Kravis Center in West Palm Beach, FL.
+This tour gained popularity thanks to viral TikTok content from cast members Lea Savola and Jesse Lynn Harte, and even fostered a production-specific fanpage on Instagram.
+According to their website, Big League plans to remount the tour once again in 2026.
+No further details have been released.